soukoku/aspnetcore-vue/README.md

 # aspnetcore-vue

-A sample project setup with these features:
+A sample aspnet project template with these features:

 * asp.net core 2.1 for server-side code
 * vue.js for client-side code (created with cli v3)